[Case 05]Graphic Design / Product Design20 Min Read[ MIXED ]

 Every creative professional faces the same compression Draplin faced at 31: the gap between what the market values you at and what your employment structure pays you.
 When Draplin went independent in 2004, he tripled his income in one year.
 The market was already pricing him at 3x — the employment structure was suppressing the signal.

 But the real lesson isn't about going freelance.
 It's about what happens after: how a designer with zero business infrastructure built seven revenue channels, three equity positions, and a product company worth millions — all from side projects he started because he wanted them to exist.
+The structures we read onto Draplin's career — the JV behind Field Notes, the diversified-revenue layer, the royalty layer — are our framework, not a deal-structure menu Draplin was working from.
+He built what he wanted to exist; the fit between that and how the structures behave is what makes the case useful.

 Timeline